SAP/open-resource-discovery/docs/spec-v1/index.md

 **`<ordId>`** := `<namespace>:<conceptName>:<resourceName>:[v<majorVersion>]`

 - **`<namespace>`** := an [ORD namespace](#namespaces).
+  The namespace MUST reflect the provider of the described resource.

   - For `Package`, `ConsumptionBundle`, `APIResource` and `EventResource`, `Capability` and `IntegrationDependency`:
     - MUST be a valid [system namespace](#system-namespace) or an [subcontext namespace](#subcontext-namespace) thereof